RetroAchievements/RAWeb/docs/TRANSLATIONS.md

 2. **Translate the Values:**

-- Open the JSON file in a text editor an IDE.
+- Open the JSON file in a text editor or an IDE.
 - Translate each value while keeping the keys unchanged.
 - Ensure that the JSON syntax remains valid (commas, quotes, brackets).